czar3985/spreadsheet/README.md

 - Numbers with comma are treated as string
 - Unary operators + and -
 - Support for keyboard presses for navigating the grid
+- Data does not persist when browser window is closed
+- No listeners yet when an operation uses a cell with a value that changed